How to Get a Tattoo License in Arizona (2026 Guide)

 Do You Need a Tattoo License in Arizona?

-If you work in Coconino County, however, you must apply for a Coconino County Health and Human Services Body Art Operator Health Card and complete annual bloodborne pathogens training.
+If you work in Coconino County, for example, you must apply for a Coconino County Health and Human Services Body Art Operator Health Card and complete annual bloodborne pathogens training.

-Because local rules may differ, always check with your local county to see whether it has its own tattoo artist requirements or additional operating rules.
+Because local rules may differ, always check with your local county health department to see whether it has its own tattoo artist requirements or additional operating rules.

 Find contact information at the Arizona Directory of Local Health Departments.